ndkv9/ndkv9/README.md

 - 👨🏽‍💻I'm a software developer who specializes in React, Node/Epxress

-- ⚡Currently focus on studying Test Automation, Docker, Python and Go
+- ⚡Currently focus on DevOps, .NET , and Automation

 - 💬 Ask me about anything, I am happy to help